Health care providers conserving supplies for those who need it most

 At Northfield Hospital and Clinics, CEO Steve Underdahl said health care providers are working hard to maintain the supply chain for what’s needed for a potential stream of patients.

-“We have the same issues as other healthcare organizations with concerns about personal protective equipment (PPE) and other supplies, but we are in OK shape for now,” said Underdahl.
+“We have the same issues as other health care organizations with concerns about personal protective equipment (PPE) and other supplies, but we are in OK shape for now,” Underdahl said.

-Since hospitals and other health care facilities acquire PPE through different supply chains than the general public, Johnson said the number of supplies people buy at grocery stores doesn’t impact medical care facilities.
-But that doesn’t mean there aren’t sacrifices the public can make to reduce the number of supplies.
+Since hospitals and other health care facilities acquire PPE through different supply chains than the general public, Johnson said supplies people buy at grocery stores doesn’t impact medical care facilities.
+But that doesn't mean there aren't sacrifices the public can make to increase the number of supplies.
 He urges social distancing, which can slow the spread of coronavirus and not only keep others safe and healthy but ensure vital PPE is maintained.

-Senior living facilities also experience concerns in obtaining and maintaing PPE.
-Chelsea Kalal, administrator and director of Development at Kenyon Senior Living, said face masks are particularly hard to acquire at her facility.
+Senior living facilities also experience concerns in obtaining and maintaining PPE.
+Chelsea Kalal, administrator and director of development at Kenyon Senior Living, said its finding face masks particularly hard to get

-“There are situations in which these PPE are used on a daily basis to provide care for our residents,” said Kalal.
+“There are situations in which these PPE are used on a daily basis to provide care for our residents,” Kalal said.
 “For example, one resident may require 12 visits a day, thus staff are utilizing 12 face masks, 12 gowns, 12 sets of gloves and 12 sets of booties.
 While not all residents require these precautions, there are some that may.”

 An elective order

-Emily Lowther, communications director for the Minnesota Hospital Association (MHA), said the state and nation as a whole faces critical shortages of PPE as well as supplies for acute care.
-This causes concern for Minnesota hospitals and health systems as healthcare workers anticipate a possible rush of coronavirus patients in the near future.
-To provide the needed care for these patients, it’s essential the front-line care team members stay healthy and safe as well.
+Emily Lowther, communications director for the Minnesota Hospital Association (MHA), said the state and nation face critical shortages of PPE as well as supplies for acute care.
+This causes concern for Minnesota hospitals and health systems as health care workers anticipate a possible rush of coronavirus patients in the near future.
+To provide the needed care for these patients, it’s essential the front-line care team members stay healthy and safe.

-“We are working with our care teams to respond to guidelines from the Centers for Disease Control and Prevention (CDC) and the Minnesota Department of Health (MDH) about how to conserve these needed supplies while at the same time protecting our health care workers,” said Lowther.
+“We are working with our care teams to respond to guidelines from the Centers for Disease Control and Prevention (CDC) and the Minnesota Department of Health about how to conserve these needed supplies while at the same time protecting our health care workers,” Lowther said.
 “We are also coordinating daily with MDH and our state and federal leaders to escalate supply chain concerns and reiterate the need for Minnesota to have access to the national strategic stockpile for PPE.”

 To conserve PPE for critical care patients, and to protect health care providers and patients, hospitals and health systems announced Thursday morning a postponement of any non-emergency surgeries and procedures.
-On Tuesday, MHA sent a letter to Gov. Tim Walz and Commissioner of Health Jan Malcon to make the declaration statewide.
+On Tuesday, the hospital association sent a letter to Gov. Tim Walz and Commissioner of Health Jan Malcom to make the declaration statewide.
 Walz issued the executive order Wednesday.
-The decision complies with guidelines set forth by the CDC and Centers for Medicare and Medicaid Services (CMS).
+The decision complies with guidelines set forth by the CDC and Centers for Medicare and Medicaid Services.

 Allina Health already postponed elective surgeries earlier in the week, primarily as a move to protect patients, but Johnson said the decision will also help conserve PPE.